yash07007/crc_and_checksum/README.md

 -   `crc_tx.cpp` : This file implements CRC reciever side which takes codeword bits from the file and print if they pass the crc error check or not.
 -   `crc_vs_checksum.cpp` : This file reads data bits and error masks from files and computes checksum and crc, introduce error and the again compute checksum and crc.
 It prints results from both checksum and crc for comparision of performance.
 -   `MakeFile` : Implements commands to run all the files.
+    - `make all` : Complile and run all files.
+    - `make complie` : Complie all files.
+    - `make run` : Run all files.
+    - `make clean` : Delete all executeables.
 <br/>

 _This project is tested with all given testcases and it does not contian any idiosyncrasy._